xyg2shi/ai-infra-learning/README.md

-# ai-infra-learning
+# AI Infra Learning

-My notes on AI Infrastructure, RDMA, HPC and Distributed Systems.
+This repository records my learning notes on AI Infrastructure, RDMA, HPC and Distributed Systems.

+## Notes

+- 2026-05-31: What is a GPU?